 Iran's global political isolation, heightened by its controversial nuclear programme, has led to a reduction in business from international contractors and banks, making it difficult to secure technology and finance for projects.
 Investors with an exposure to the American market have been cautious in the past due to sanctions.
-Asian investors with little or no exposure to the US are showing greater interest in the sector.
-While international sanctions have been relaxed, the US is likely to retain a punitive sanctions regime.
+Asian investors with little or no exposure to the US have shown greater interest in the sector and as such will have the advantage of earlier entry into the Iranian petrochemicals industry.
+While international sanctions have been relaxed, the US is likely to retain its own unilateral sanctions regime.